Subramanyam-Lab/Roar-Gurobi-Testcases/README.md

 # simple knapsack examples

 This repository provides three separate examples for a simple knapsack problem using Gurobi.
-There are three different approach: a Bash script, the Gurobi Python API, and the Julia/JuMP API.
+There are three different approach: a Bash script, the Gurobi Python API, and the Julia/JuMP API

 ## Prerequisites